beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 ^ Developers may forget to update an "identical" setting in all copies of the file.

-^ As we saw, without automatic tooling in place for deploys, a developer or sysadmin may forget to copy an updated config file into the correct place.
+^ As we saw, without automatic tooling in place for deploys, a developer or sysadmin may forget to copy an updated config file into the correct place, or copy the wrong config.
+We've left the door open for human error.

-^ We're also back to the iss that storing API keys and passwords in the repo might be bad.
+^ We also again the issue that storing API keys and passwords in the repo might be bad.

 ---